 how to summarise, write up and present qualitative results.

-The first consists of pre-recorded course material in the form of recorded slide presentations that you can watch at your convenience (total playlist: 85 mins but presented in separate videos that can be watched in shorter sections).
-There are a number of activities during the presentations to help embed the learning.
+The materials consist of recorded slide presentations that you can watch at your convenience.
+There are 7 separate videos so you can break up the learning (total time to watch: 85 mins).
+There are a number of activities suggested during the sessions, to help embed the learning.